Sciatica Aka Sciatic Nerve Pain

 Sciatica describes back-related leg pain, caused by irritation to the sciatic nerve, or the nerve branches that form the sciatic nerve.

 Branches of the lower lumbar and upper sacral spinal nerves exit the spine and form the sciatic nerve.
 Once formed, the sciatic nerve gives sensory supply to the skin of the buttocks, back of the thigh and all of the lower leg and foot, except for the inner side.
-In addition to
+In addition to pain sciatica can also produce numbness and tingling in these areas.

 As the sciatic nerve also gives motor supply to many leg muscles, then muscle weakness may also be a seen with sciatica.